Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 What To Do In Viana Do Castelo

-Back in the streets of Viana do Castelo, have a delicious vegetarian lasagne at Tasquina de Praça and spend the day browsing through several rustic shops selling the famous Viana heart, taste plenty different sorts of pastéis and marvel at the many historic buildings and sights like the 16th century town hall of the city on Praça da República Square.
+Back in the streets of Viana do Castelo, have a delicious vegetarian lasagne at Tasquina de Praça and spend the day browsing through several rustic shops selling the famous Viana heart, taste plenty of different sorts of pastéis and marvel at the many historic buildings and sights like the 16th-century town hall of the city on Praça da República Square.

 Viana do Castelo is well known for its unusual amount of religious celebrations and public festivals.
 For example, if you are around in August check out the Feasts of Nossa Senhora da Agonia, a four-day festival of colourful costumes and processions, traditional dishes and music all over the city.